zirne/meeting-bingo/README.md

 # Features
 Stores board data in local storage so it can be "accidental reloading"-proof.
+Multiple boards can be stored at once.

 Completely rewritten to support integration in third-party sites if desired.